ARU1-TEAM/Create-flash-USB/README.md

 Now that you installed WoeUsb, we will set up the usb.
 - First launch WoeUsb
 - Select the iso file that we previously installed
-- Select your Usb ni the `Target device`.
+- Select your Usb in the `Target device`.
 - Make shure you can see all the available disk by going in the `file` tab and selecting `Display all disks`.
 - Now click `install` button.
 Done !